AHA! Learning Croatian with Bob

 Picture

-Footnote (2): The ending for animate nouns is different from that for inanimate nouns.
+1. Muški rod, jednina, akuzativ case: The ending for animate nouns (živ) is different from that for inanimate nouns (neživ)

-Footnote (3): In the masculine singular vocative case, the suffix is –e if the end of the noun (singular, nominative) is a “hard” consonant, but –em is used if the noun ending is one of the “soft” consonants c, ć, č, š, đ, dž, lj, nj, j.
+2. Muški rod, jednina, vokativ case: The the suffix is -e if the end of the noun (in nominative singular) is a “hard” consonant, but -u if the noun ending is one of the “soft” consonants c, ć, č, š, đ, dž, lj, nj, j.

-Footnote (4): In the instrumental case, singular, of masculine and neuter nouns, the ending –om is used if the end of the noun (singular, nominative) is a “hard” consonant, but –em if the noun ending is one of the “soft” consonants c, ć, č, š, đ, dž, lj, nj, j.
+3. Muški and srednji rod, jednina, instrumental case: The ending -om is used if the end of the noun (singular, nominative) is a “hard” consonant, but -em if the noun ending is a “soft” consonant c, ć, č, š, đ, dž, lj, nj, or j.

-And following are the declensions of a few regular masculine nouns - specifically chosen to illustrate variations from noun to noun.
+And following are the declensions of a few regular masculine nouns - specifically chosen to illustrate different patterns from noun to noun.

-The differences depend upon whether (i) the noun refers to an animate or inanimate object, (ii) the end is a “hard” or “soft” consonant, (ii) whether the noun is monosyllabic or polysyllabic, and (iv) if the ending is –ac.
+The differences depend upon whether (i) the noun refers to an animate or inanimate object, (ii) the end is a “hard” or “soft” consonant, (ii) whether the noun is monosyllabic or polysyllabic, and (iv) if the noun has -a as the penultimate letter (eg, -ac).

 Picture